Latest update: June 2019

 The Belgian tax authority is fully aware of the complexities of its system, so it offers several useful aids for those who need help filling in their forms:

-- Simplified tax declaration (voorstel van vereenvoudigde aangifte): a number of people with a “stable fiscal situation” (meaning pensioners or people receiving unemployment allowance) will receive a pre-filled simplified tax declaration.
+- Simplified tax declaration (voorstel van vereenvoudigde aangifte): an increasing number of people with a “stable fiscal situation” (meaning pensioners, people receiving unemployment allowance, people with single incomes) will receive a pre-filled simplified tax declaration.
 The tax authority will basically fill in the tax declaration for you, based on the data it holds.
-If this happens to you, you should check the form carefully, and if you find it is correct, you sign it and send it back to the tax authority.
+If this happens to you, you should check the form carefully, and if you find it is correct, sign it and send it back to the tax authority.
 If there’s a problem, you will have a chance to change it.

 - General telephone number: 02 572 57 57 (this is the general contact telephone number of the Belgian tax authority.
 They can help you in German, Dutch and French.)